Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases: Context

 \section{Context}

-Type Ia supernovae are a crucial tool to search for evidence of deviation from \lcdm, and are known as ``standard candles'' --- in fact, \textit{standardisable} candles would be a more appropriate moniker, as meticulous calibration work has to be done by collaborations such as DES to create a standardised dataset suitable for use by others to constrain their favourite alternative cosmologies.
+Type Ia supernovae are a crucial tool to search for evidence of deviation from \lcdm{}, and are known as ``standard candles'' --- in fact, \textit{standardisable} candles would be a more appropriate moniker, as meticulous calibration work has to be done by collaborations such as DES to create a standardised dataset suitable for use by others to constrain their favourite alternative cosmologies.

-\cite{georgedes5y} suggests that the detection of evolving dark energy by the combination of the second release DESI BAO and DES-5Y type Ia supernovae is driven by a systematic in the DES pipeline.
-In particular, it was suggested that the low-redshift supernovae included in the DES pipeline which are \textit{not} from DES's own measurements, but from the CfA \citep{Hicken2009, Hicken2012}, the Carnegie Supernova Project \citep{Krisciunas2017, Krisciunas2020} and the Foundation Sample \citep{foundation}, have an apparent magnitude $m_\mathrm B$ which is systematically 0.04 magnitudes above both the same supernovae (SNe) in Pantheon+, another supernova dataset, and the Planck best fit cosmology. \cite{vincenzi} responded to this claim, citing analysis improvements compared to Pantheon+, and how different selection criteria between the two means it is expected that the datasets contain differences.
+\citet{georgedes5y} suggests that the detection of evolving dark energy by the combination of the second release DESI baryon acoustic oscillation (BAO) and DES-5Y Type Ia supernovae is driven by a systematic in the DES pipeline.
+In particular, it was suggested that the low-redshift supernovae included in the DES pipeline which are \textit{not} from DES's own measurements, but from the CfA \citep{Hicken2009, Hicken2012}, the Carnegie Supernova Project \citep{Krisciunas2017, Krisciunas2020} and the Foundation Sample \citep{foundation}, have an apparent magnitude $m_\mathrm B$ which is systematically 0.04 magnitudes above both the same supernovae (SNe) in Pantheon+, another supernova dataset, which is apparent when both are compared to the Planck best-fit cosmology. \citet{vincenzi} responded to this claim, citing analysis improvements compared to Pantheon+, and explained how different selection criteria between the two catalogues means it is expected that the data sets contain differences.
+DES have since released the Dovekie re-calibration \citep{dovekie}, which addresses the low-redshift calibration with updated photometry and a retrained SALT3 model, and weakens the preference for evolving dark energy.

 The DES-5Y supernova sample represents the largest single-survey dataset of its kind, with over 1600 photometrically classified SNe Ia from the DES programme.
 This sample also includes 194 SNe at low redshifts from a number of external surveys to serve as a cosmological anchor.
 Broadly, the external supernovae are at redshifts of less than $0.1$, and the DES SNe are from $0.1$ to $1.13$.
-In contrast to Pantheon+, DES-5Y presents a stronger preference for evolving dark energy.
+In contrast to Pantheon+, DES-5Y presented a stronger preference for evolving dark energy.